FHGS principal Skip Cooke retires

 “I get up before everyone else, go get my coffee, get the paper … and watch the ships out at sea,” Cooke said.
 “It’s very peaceful.”

 But wherever they end up, FHGS will always be one of Cooke’s vessels.
-Smith described Cooke as a captain known for his catch phrases and seemingly bottomless wells of “grandfatherly” wisdom, Smith said.
+Smith described Cooke as a captain known for his catch phrases and seemingly bottomless wells of “grandfatherly” wisdom.

 “I’ve loved (working with Skip),” Smith said.
 “What I most admire about him is, he’s a great listener. … Sometimes you just have to listen, and let people come to a solution on their own.”